ShonenTheoryShonenTheory

 Decide What Happens if the Group Wins

 This is the final test.
-A group should be moving towards a final goal, and it should have a future it is trying to create.
+A group should be moving towards a final goal and a future it is trying to create.

 You do not need dozens of organizations to make your world feel deep.
 One well-written group can create enough pressure for an entire story arc.